The Podcast

 Dr. Philipp Zahn

-Economist; co-founder and CEO of 20squares, an R&D firm in Mannheim modelling digitally mediated markets and complex systems.
-Formerly assistant professor at the University of St. Gallen; his applied work includes automated peer review designed to approximate expert judgment under explicit incentives.
-On the podcast he stresses institutions, mechanism design, and how markets organise and remunerate evaluative labour as AI enters judgment-heavy domains. philipp-zahn.com.
+Economist; co-founder and CEO of 20squares, an R&D firm modelling digitally mediated markets and complex systems.
+Formerly assistant professor at the University of St. Gallen.
+His research and work center on automation and autonomous systems. philipp-zahn.com.